PocketCinema N100 - Projector AIPTEK - Free user manual and instructions

 It allows you to change the brightness according to the environment and the power consumption.

-Note: The projector is automatically switched to Enhanced mode when It's powered by the power adapter.
+Note: The projector automatically switches to Enhanced mode when it is powered by the power adapter.

 3. Projection (Lens) mode

-It allows you to select the projection mode, depending upon how the projector is mounted.
+It allows you to select the projection mode, depending on how the projector is mounted.

 Front: This is the most common way to position the projector for quick setup and portability.